wemake-services/wemake-python-styleguide/docs/pages/api.rst

 4. If you can not sustain your promise - do not promise
 5. Code must be written for people to read, and only incidentally for machines to execute
-6. Consistency over syntatic readability
+6. Value consistency over syntax-ish readability
-7. Consistent code is more readable than inconsistent
+7. Consistent code is more readable then inconsistent
 8. Do not force people to choose, they will make mistakes
 9. Made choices must be respected